 10. Opportunities for growth

 A career in massage therapy gives you an opportunity to grow in the direction of your passion.
 You can get advanced training to specialize in a specific massage or bodywork modality.
 Many therapists do this through continuing education or by seeking advanced certifications.
-Thai massage, medical massage, lymphatic massage (MLD), reflexology, Shiatsu, chair massage, and sports massage are just a few of your options.
+Thai massage, medical massage, lymphatic massage (MLD), reflexology, Shiatsu, chair massage, sports massage or NCBTMB board certification are just a few of your options.
 Or you can specialize in working with a specific clientele such as geriatrics, trauma survivors, etc.

 Massage therapists that specialize are typically able to charge a premium for their services.
 Specializations such as medical massage, lymphatic massage, pregnancy massage and others require advanced training that justifies a higher rate.
 There are also fewer massage therapists that are able to provide these specialized services, which keeps your competition low.